philanc/ple/README.md

 ### The term module

 The `term` module includes all the basic functionnalities to display strings in various colors, move the cursor, erase lines and read keys.

+Like [linenoise](https://github.com/antirez/linenoise), it does not use ncurses, terminfo or termcap.
+It uses only very common ANSI sequences that are supported by (at least) the Linux console, xterm and rxvt.

 The origin of the term module is some code [contributed](http://lua-users.org/lists/lua-l/2009-12/msg00937.html) by Luiz Henrique de Figueiredo on the Lua mailing list some time ago.